-3.1.4 Wilberforce Cemetery: 1826-1850:
+Wilberforce Cemetery: 1826-1850: 3.1.4

 A separate register of burials for Wilberforce Cemetery, called "Parish of Wilberforce, County of Cumberland Burial Register" began in 1826.
-It followed the delegation to the clergy in 1825 of registering births, deaths and marriages.
-Its first entry, that of David Brown, appears as a record of burial in the St Matthew's Register listed under the Reverend John Cross's jurisdiction, as well as in the Wilberforce Register as an interment conducted by the Reverend Meares, both noting the funeral as taking place on 10 January 1826.
+It followed the delegation to the clergy in 1825 of registering births, deaths and marriages.77 Its first entry, that of David Brown, appears as a record of burial in the St Matthew's Register listed under the Reverend John Cross's jurisdiction, as well as in the Wilberforce Register as an interment conducted by the Reverend Meares, both noting the funeral as taking place on 10 January 1826.
 Another burial, that of Sarah Kirk at Pitt Town, is likewise listed in two Registers.
 No other doubling up occurs.
-The next Wilberforce Register.
-The possibility that Meares began the services and the Register in February, but backdated it to begin with January deaths, remains likely since James Clark had died in 1825.
+The next Wilberforce burial was in February 1826, and William Ball/Bull's interment appears only in the Wilberforce Register.
+The possibility that Meares began the services and the Register in February, but backdated it to begin with January deaths, remains likely since James Clark had died in 1825.78

-Matthew Devenish Meares was an Irish Protestant minister of religion, who began the newly-created Parish of Pitt Town-Wilberforce in late 1825.
+Matthew Devenish Meares was an Irish Protestant minister of religion, who began the newlycreated Parish of Pitt Town-Wilberforce in late 1825.
 He resided in Windsor, and then in Pitt Town from about 1827, giving weekly services in Wilberforce.
 Meares continued to sign the burial Register until November 1836, except in two cases.
 There is no minister's signature against the burial registrations of Rose Cross or David Dunston when they were interred in November and December 1836.
 The three burials following, between February and November in 1837, were signed by the St Matthew's minister, the Reverend Henry Stiles.
 The Reverend John Espy Keane began in the parish in January 1838 and remained until well into 1840.
 Burials of 1841 were conducted at Wilberforce by a number of Ministers, namely J. L. Lane, Henry Stiles, Thomas Hassell and mostly by the Reverend Kemp who remained in the Parish for two years.
 Thomas Bodenham continued as minister to the Parish until T. C. Ewing took over by May 1846.
-Ewing was still conducting the burials in Wilberforce at the end of the decade.
+Ewing was still conducting the burials in Wilberforce at the end of the decade.79

 The period had begun augustly with the interment of David Brown, the respected Hawkesbury constable and resident from 1795.
 David, who had arrived on the Pitt in 1792, lived at Wilberforce for over thirty years.
-Descendants of the Brown family are still residing there, the latest burial of a Brown having taken place in 1972.
-As the next 25 years unfolded, from 1826 to 1850, around 170 more burials took place at Wilberforce, which number excludes the few listed that were conducted elsewhere.
+Descendants of the Brown family are still residing there, the latest burial of a Brown having taken place in 1972.80 As the next 25 years unfolded, from 1826 to 1850, around 170 more burials took place at Wilberforce, which number excludes the few listed that were conducted elsewhere.
 Elizabeth Wilberforce, an Aboriginal girl, whom Cross had baptized in 1825, was buried in the cemetery in January 1829, aged between 15 to 17 years.
-Only one other such Aboriginal burial is known, that of John Rickaby in the Old Hawkesbury Burial Ground in 1806.
+Only one other such Aboriginal burial is known, that of John Rickaby in the Old Hawkesbury Burial Ground in 1806.81

-By 1850, four more died who had arrived together on the First Fleet, that is David Lankey a 1794 Wilberforce settler, William Field, Samuel Woodham and Catherine Moore (Johnson), buried on 18
+By 1850, four more died who had arrived together on the First Fleet, that is David Lankey a 1794 Wilberforce settler, William Field, Samuel Woodham and Catherine Moore (John'son), buried on 18 May 1838.
+She had begun with a colourful life, evolving from being a convict ordered 50 lashes on Norfolk Island, to having a stable partner in Tristram Moore and being the mother of his children.82